 Explore the entire marketing process, from identifying and targeting your customer base to creating value that will appeal to your consumers and marketing and distributing your product.

-Learn how to apply statistical information and quantitative methods to the workplace.
-Examine techniques for gathering, analyzing, and interpreting data applicable to many fields, from anthropology to hedge fund management.
+Learn how to apply statistical information and quantitative methods to the workplace by examining techniques for gathering, analyzing, and interpreting data that is applicable to many fields, from anthropology to hedge fund management.

-Learn about the laws that business managers must follow to protect their consumers, employees, and overall operations.
-Explore conflict management strategies and legal issues, such as torts, contracts, property law, intellectual property, and employment law.
+Learn about the laws that business managers must follow to protect their consumers, employees, and overall operations by exploring torts, contracts, property law, intellectual property, and employment law.

 Learn about the components of business information systems, with an emphasis on data transmission, management information software, and the ways that businesses manage data.